She Wouldn't Say Yes

-She Wouldn't Say Yes is a 1945 screwball comedy film directed by Alexander Hall and starring Rosalind Russell and Lee Bowman.
+She Wouldn't Say Yes is a 1945 American screwball comedy film directed by Alexander Hall and starring Rosalind Russell, Lee Bowman and Adele Jergens.
+It was produced and distributed by Columbia Pictures.

 Plot

 A psychiatrist, Dr. Susan Lane, is leaving a military hospital after spending two weeks working with patients there.
 Before she leaves, she encounters a patient reading a comic strip by Michael Kent.
 The comic's character, the Nixie, encourages people to act on their impulses by whistling in their ear.
 Dr. Lane explains to the patient that it's not good to act on their impulses.
 Colonel Brady, another psychiatrist, mentions to Dr. Lane that her confidence as a professional comes from some problem that she has repressed.

 Later, at Grand Central Station, Dr. Lane picks up her train ticket and gets knocked down by another customer who apologizes.
 Several bumps and bruises later, she leaves and the customer—who turns out to be comic writer Michael Kent—picks up his ticket.
 At the last minute, the clerk—acting on his impulse because of the Nixie—switches Kent's ticket to be the same compartment as Dr. Lane's ticket.

 On the train, Kent and Dr. Lane bump into each other again while at the bar.
 He continues to get on her nerves as the days pass.
 One day, he tricks her into marrying him.